diegogurpegui/qbittorrent-auto-rss/README.md

 ```

 ### Configuration
+You need to specify the connection parameters to connect to qBittorrent.
+Also, you can configure the logging capabilities of the app.
-Then, you need to specify where you are going to put the [`feeds.json` file](#the-feeds-file).
-This is done by specifying the environment variable `FEEDS_FILE`.
+Finally, you have the option to specify a default path of where you are going to put the [`feeds.json` file](#the-feeds-file).
+This is done by setting the environment variable `FEEDS_FILE`.
+If you don't do this you'll need to pass the file path from command line.
-You also need to specify the connection parameters to connect to qBittorrent.
-And finally, you can configure the logging capabilities of the app.

 Here are all the environment variables you need to set (which you can alternatively **define in an `.env` in the application root directory**):
 ```